All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Yes, your current weight is useful data.
 But also bring your weight trend over the past weeks.
 Your provider cares more about the trajectory than today's number, since daily weight can fluctuate by several pounds.

-What if I have not been tracking consistently?
+What if I haven't been tracking consistently?

 Start now.
 Even a few days of tracking before your appointment is better than nothing.
 Be honest with your provider about the gap in your data.
 They can still make recommendations based on what you remember and your current metrics.